Table of Contents

 3. Enhanced Financial Reporting

-The use of accrual accounting enhances financial reporting and allows for better comparisons between companies, and ensures consistency in financial statements, allowing investors, stakeholders, and creditors to evaluate a company’s financial health more accurately.
+The use of accrual accounting enhances financial reporting allows for better comparisons between companies, and ensures consistency in financial statements, allowing investors, stakeholders, and creditors to evaluate a company’s financial health more accurately.

 4. Increased Transparency

 Accrual accounting encourages transparency by displaying a company’s complete financial obligations and commitments.
-It shows the company’s existing and future financial commitments by recognising accumulated income and expenses, offering a clearer picture of its financial condition.
+It shows the company’s existing and future financial commitments by recognizing accumulated income and expenses, offering a clearer picture of its financial condition.